 - You cannot get TAFDC for yourself and cannot work because of your immigration status

 - You are a teen parent and are going to school

 If any of these apply to you, tell your worker that you need to apply for an "exemption."
 You can apply for an exemption at any time.

 You may be able to get a "domestic violence waiver," which means that the time limit stops for a while.

 If you are not able to work because of domestic violence that is happening now or happened in the past, you can apply for a "domestic violence waiver."

 You can apply for a domestic violence waiver of the time limit at any time, but DTA may deny the waiver if you apply before your 22nd month.
 If you want to apply before then, call Legal Services for help.

 You may be able to get an "extension," which means that your benefits will continue past the time limit.

-DTA has to give you an extension if you are working 35 hours a week but you are still below the income limit for welfare.
+- DTA has to give you a 3-month extension if you are working 35 hours a week but you are still below the income limit for welfare.

 DTA has to give you an extension of up to 3 months if you need it to finish an education or training program that was approved by DTA before you reached the time limit.
 If you need another 3 months after that, you should be able to get it, but you may need help from Legal Aid.